 1.800.557.2841

-The power of Italy’s magnificence is found everywhere; shadows cast on the grand Coliseum in Rome whisper of a powerful past, postcard perfect Dolomite mountains are apres-ski chic, fluffy Sardinian beaches host bodies draped in designer bikinis, and the visions of great art masters, the likes of Michelangelo and Caravaggio housed in palaces, may bring tears to ones’ eyes.
+The power of Italy’s magnificence is found everywhere; shadows cast on the grand Colosseum in Rome whisper of a powerful past, postcard perfect Dolomite mountains are apres-ski chic, and the visions of great art masters, the likes of Michelangelo and Caravaggio housed in palaces, may bring tears to ones’ eyes.

 Italy can almost feel like two countries, and in fact, different languages are spoken in many regions, influenced by neighbouring countries.
 From food to history to current affairs, Italians to the north and south of Rome approach life from a difference perspective.
 This all makes for a diverse and even more enjoyable experience for travellers.
 Italian is the official language however, English, French and German are also widely spoken.
 La dolce vita, the sweet life, is sought out by more than 65 million tourists annually, making Italy the 5th most popular travel destination in the world.
 Beyond visual arts, performers of ballet, opera, classical and modern music can be found all over the country with cities like Verona, Siena, Rome, Florence, Venice, Bologna and Naples as hot spots for live entertainment.
 Italians like to enjoy life and there seems to be a different festival or special event tied to every month and region.
 Fashion flourishes in Milan and permeates the country.
 Beyond world-renewed clothing design houses, leather is expertly handled, and stunning gloves, handbags, and shoes are worthwhile indulgences.